XBraid/xbraid/examples/README.md

                 examples/ex-05-cython/ex_05-setup.py

-6. ex-06 solve a simple scalar ODE, but allow for use of the built-in Richardson-based error estimator and error correction.
-With the "-refinet" option, the error estimator allows for adaptive refinement, and with the "-richardson" option, Richardson extrapolation is used improve the finest-level solution.
+6. ex-06 solve a simple scalar ODE, but allows for use of the built-in Richardson-based error estimator and accuracy improving extrapolation.
+With the "-refinet" option, the error estimator allows for adaptive refinement in time, and with the "-richardson" option, Richardson extrapolation is used improve the solution at fine-level C-points.

    The viz script,